media

 “Full Circle” is the name of an exercise done on a piece of apparatus not so well-known, called the Guillotine.
 Pilates originally designed the Guillotine to fit into a railroad-style New York City apartment, which had a linear layout like a train car; basically, the Guillotine was installed floor-to-ceiling, with the springs attached while in use and put away when not in use.
 Pilates’ protege, Romana Kryzanowska, was a ballet dancer training with George Balanchine in NYC before she met Pilates.
 She had an ankle injury, and Balanchine told her to see Pilates at his studio before returning to ballet class.
 It was the beginning of a fruitful and lasting relationship; she worked with and for Joseph and Clara Pilates for years, and after they passed, she inherited their NYC studio.
 Her dedication helped preserve the Pilates’ legacy: She traveled the world for six decades to educate the next generation of Pilates instructors.
 Kryzanowska’s daughter, Sari Mejia Santo, also had the opportunity of training directly with Joseph and Clara Pilates, and taught beside her mother for more than three decades.
 Daria Pace, owner of Romana’s Pilates International, is also Santo’s daughter, and joined her mother and grandmother in teaching the Pilates method.

-Feature in Forbes Magazine
+Featured in Forbes Magazine

 NFL Commissioner Roger Goodell Talks About How Pilates Has Helped